patrickjuchli/basic-ftp/README.md

 ## Introduction

-`Client` provides a convenience API to interact with an FTP server.
+`Client` provides an API to interact with an FTP server.
 The following example shows how to connect, upgrade to TLS, login, get a directory listing and upload a file.

 ```js
 const ftp = require("basic-ftp");